GoodnessJames/simple_shell/README.md

 Unix shell has built-in SHELL COMMANDS that can be used to create directories, list files, print output, modify permission, and even write text.

 The shell's ENVIRONMENT accommodates VARIABLES that can be used in the script and also in the command line interface (variables like path, user settings and configuration data).

+It builds reuseable code.
+SHELL FUNCTIONS can accept arguments and return value.